-Two PhD Research fellowships are available at Department of Informatics, Faculty of Mathematics and Natural Sciences, University of Oslo, Norway.
+Two PhD Research fellowships are available at the Department of Informatics, Faculty of Mathematics and Natural Sciences, University of Oslo, Norway.
 The fellowships are for a period of 3 years.

 The University of Oslo until 1939 named the Royal Frederick University is the oldest university in Norway, located in the Norwegian capital of Oslo.

 Applicants must hold a Master’s degree or equivalent in computer science or electrical engineering, or control engineering with excellent results.
 Good knowledge in programming and mathematics is preferable.
-Applicants must also be able to demonstrate the interest in scientific research.
+Applicants must also be able to demonstrate an interest in scientific research.

 Study Subject: Fellowships are awarded in the field of Energy Informatics: